itp-school-2023/itp-school-2023.github.io/index.md

 Proof assistants are tools that enable the formal description and rigorous analysis of complex systems.
-Proof assistants increasingly find use in all areas in mistakes are not an option; for instance, in the design of hardware components, software programs, or to produce machine-checked proofs of deep results in mathematics.
+Proof assistants increasingly find use in all areas in which mistakes are not an option; for instance, in the design of hardware components, software programs, or to produce machine-checked proofs of deep results in mathematics.